 - Additional picnic shelters and BBQs installed

 Keep in mind that entry to the water is rocky/pebbly and a bit slippery.
 We STRONGLY recommend wearing water shoes and going in slowly.
-There is a small shallow area for little kids to splash in.
+Sadly, there’s no longer a small shallow area for little kids to splash in – it was filled in with pebbles in October 2020… but usually finds it way back as the pebbles wash away.

-Seating near the water is amongst the trees and rocks.
-And there is some natural shade in the early morning and afternoon.
-There are a few new picnic shelters back up the stairs, near the new viewing platform.
-And it can get busy on weekends.
+In terms of seating near the water, there’s a terraced area amongst the trees and on rocks.
+There’s some natural shade in the early morning and afternoon.
+Plus, there are a few picnic shelters, near the new viewing platform, overlooking the swimming area.

 The small to medium sized playground is well suited for kids 1.5-5yrs.
 It has a slide, swings, balance beam, liberty swing, pretend shops, stone sculptures and an range of interactive vertical play boards with steering wheels, xylophone, abacus and noughts and crosses.